 Put the fan on a low speed to keep cool in the Summer

 Old ceiling fans are usually not very efficient and do not cool a room down effectively.
 However, you lower the temperature in your house significantly by turning on the fans at a low speed and placing them at a distance that allows for the air to cool you down effectively.
+You can also position fans in front of windows and doorways pointing in one direction to create a flow from in one window and out the other.
+If the heat is unbearable you may need a new air conditioner instead of fans alone as these will just push hot air around after a certain point.

 Use light colours and materials in your bedroom